-To address these issues, funding will be provided for legal service collaboratives that formalize information sharing, networking and legal relationships across and within San Mateo and Santa Clara counties; of particular interest to the community foundation is the use of new technology that helps further resource sharing and capacity building among legal service providers.
-The community foundation will award grants under this RFP for:
+To address these issues, funding will be provided for legal service collaboratives that formalize information sharing, networking and legal relationships across and within San Mateo and Santa Clara counties.
+Of particular interest to the community foundation is the use of new technology that helps further resource sharing and capacity building among legal service providers.
+The community foundation will award grants to eligible applicants which:

-- Developing and sustaining partnership efforts through training, technical assistance, case reviews, coordinated communication, screening, information and referrals and fund development activities. - Maintaining culturally competent baseline immigration legal services in the most needed immigrant communities. - Preserving the welfare of low-income immigrant children through legal representation.
+- Develop and sustain partnership efforts through training, technical assistance, case reviews, coordinated communication, screening, information and referrals and fund development activities. - Maintain culturally competent baseline immigration legal services in the most needed immigrant communities. - Help preserve the welfare of low-income immigrant children through legal representation.

-The community foundation will gauge success according to one or more of these indicators: increase in the number of Bureau of Immigration Appeals-accredited staff at each organization and/or partnership, increase in the number of immigrants receiving one-on-one legal services, number and type of successful legal outcomes for immigrant applicants, organizational capacity to use new legal services technology to streamline the provision of legal services, build relationships and coordinate across nonprofit, public, and/or private legal services providers.
+The community foundation will gauge success according to one or more of these indicators: increase in the number of Bureau of Immigration Appeals (BIA)-accredited staff at each organization and/or partnership, increase in the number of immigrants receiving one-on-one legal services, number and type of successful legal outcomes for immigrant applicants (especially naturalization/citizenship), organizational capacity to use new legal services technology to streamline legal services provision, built relationships and coordination across non-profit, public, and/or private legal services providers.